Vietnam.vn - Nền tảng quảng bá Việt Nam

 Dr. Bui Pham Minh Man, University of Medicine and Pharmacy Hospital, Ho Chi Minh City, Campus 3, said that modern medicine focuses on stress management, lifestyle adjustments, and psychological therapy for burnout cases.
 Cognitive behavioral therapy (CBT) also helps patients change the way they perceive and react to pressure.

-Traditional medicine aims to replenish deficiency, regulate qi, calm the mind, strengthen the spleen, nourish the heart, and regulate yin and yang.
-Acupuncture, gentle exercises, relaxation, four-hour breathing, head and neck massage, etc. also support the recovery process, help regulate the nervous system, improve cerebral blood circulation, and stabilize emotions.
+Traditional medicine aims to replenish deficiency, regulate Qi, calm the mind, strengthen the spleen, nourish the heart, and regulate Yin and Yang.
+Acupuncture, gentle exercises, relaxation, 4-hour breathing, head and neck massage, etc. also support the recovery process, help regulate the nervous system, improve cerebral blood circulation, and stabilize emotions.

-“Burnout is not simply a temporary fatigue but a complex medical condition that requires a comprehensive approach.
-Combining modern and traditional medicine will bring more comprehensive results, helping to improve symptoms quickly, while strengthening long-term health and preventing recurrence,” said Dr. Minh Man.
+“Burnout is not simply a temporary fatigue, but a complex medical condition that requires a comprehensive approach.
+The combination of modern and traditional medicine will bring more comprehensive results, helping to improve symptoms quickly, while strengthening long-term health and preventing recurrence,” said Dr. Minh Man.

 Source: https://thanhnien.vn/burnout-hoi-chung-kiet-suc-nghe-nghiep-khac-voi-stress-the-nao-dieu-tri-ra-sao-185250820194525002.htm